Čeština

 Vyberte vše, co platí

-Rychlá fakta: Wander through limestone alleys and you'll hear layers of history underfoot, where Roman columns are woven into ordinary façades and a cathedral rises from an imperial mausoleum.
+Rychlá fakta: Wander through limestone alleys and you will hear layers of history underfoot, where Roman columns are woven into ordinary facades and a cathedral rises from an imperial mausoleum.
 Local cafés and shops occupy original cellars that still smell of sea salt and baking bread, and filmmakers prize the intact subterranean chambers for their cinematic atmosphere.

 Zajímavosti: A retirement complex built around 305 AD for Emperor Diocletian still feels oddly lived-in, with 1.5-metre-thick stone walls, sun-polished marble floors, and narrow alleys where centuries of footsteps echo like a slow, hollow drum.
 Each evening local klapa singers gather in the central peristyle to pour out layered a cappella harmonies that cling to the cool, candlelit cellars below, and the damp, rosemary-tinged air in the subterranean vaults once doubled as a set for Game of Thrones.